Iancheung228/Iancheung228.github.io/_posts/2024-04-20-barebone_transformer.md

 **Note: Requires Embed_dim % Num_head = 0**

 The multiple attention heads operate largely similarly to the single head except that the size of the Query, Key and Value Matrices have now shrunk.
 Specifically, we partition the **1)Query**, **2)Key**, and **3)Value** matrices into num_head parts.
 In the diagram, each of the 3, full-sized matrices is partitioned into **a) green boxed** and **b) pink boxed** portions.
 Virtually, we now have 2 single-head attention blocks, where the parameters in each single-head are learned independently.
 Note the attention matrix output from each single-head attention is proportionally smaller.
-We have an extra final step in between **step 3** and **step 4** to concatenate all these attention matrices into one of original size.
+We have an extra final step in between **step 3** and **step 4** to concatenate all these attention matrices into one of the original size.

 <img width="1010" alt="Screenshot 2024-04-20 at 6 21 30 PM" src="https://github.com/Iancheung228/Iancheung228.github.io/assets/37007362/5008eedb-f438-4e7c-a8dc-ac2dfe4d37ac">